Emmotes/ic_modron_library/docs/Lucius.md

 Don't let the damage of the Aerois core fool you though.
 It might not seem even slightly comparable - but if you're using 4 or 5 members of the Aerois team - it's better than the Magic core.

 The reason is fairly simple.
 While the Aerois nodes can't be supercharged - the two Aerois Synergy nodes do apply 2400% (at epic) to every single Aerois champions' Aerois Synergy ability.
-For a specific breakdown of how the core fares with amount of Aerois champions - check the main page.
+For a specific breakdown of how the core fares with amount of Aerois champions - check the table below.

 All that said though - the Aerois core doesn't have any health nodes - just like the Magic core - so they're both undesirable on that front.